3D Printing a House | Some examples of early innovation

 Creating curves quickly is just one of the advantages 3D printing has over traditional construction methods.

-unnamed 2 - 3d motifs
+unnamed 2 - 3D MOTIFS

 3D Printed House Project in the Czech Republic